-The approximate adult size (two years old or older) of the male Pharaoh Hound is 23 to 25 inches to the withers (highest point of the shoulder) and 45 to 55 pounds.
-The female ranges from 21 to 24 inches to the withers and 45 to 55 pounds.
+The approximate adult size (two years old or older) of the Saluki is 22 to 28 inches to the withers (highest point of the shoulder) and 44 to 66 pounds.

 *Special Health Considerations.

-Most dog breeds have certain inherited health problems associated with that specific breed and the Pharaoh Hound is no exception.
-Although considered an extremely healthy breed, be on the look out for bleeding disorders, heart disease and sensitivity to medicines, insecticides and flea collars.
+Most dog breeds have certain inherited health problems associated with that specific breed and the Saluki is no exception.
+Be on the look out for genetic eye diseases, cancer and nose sunburn.
 This disease list is an informative guideline only.
 Other diseases may also be significant threats, please contact your veterinarian for a complete list.

 She should visit the veterinarian several times in the first year for shots, boosters and check up.
 Then, as an adult, she should visit the veterinarian yearly for shots and check up.
 As she gets older, six years and on, she should visit the veterinarian twice a year for check ups and shots.
 Remember; avoid feeding your dog sweets.

-The Pharaoh Hound has a short and glossy coat which is very easy to care for.
-Brush occasionally to remove dead hair.
+The Saluki is an easy groom breed.
+She should be brushed regularly.
 Brushing will help her maintain a clean and healthy coat, help you keep a closer eye on her health and strengthen your emotional bond with her.

 Her teeth should be brushed at least twice a week with toothpaste and toothbrush designed for dogs.
 Brushing removes the accumulation of plaque and tartar which can cause cavities (rarely) and periodontal disease.
 Dog periodontal disease can lead to pain, loss of teeth, bad breath and other serious disease.